vjdyofficial/vjdyofficial/AdjustmentPreset.md

 # Adjustment Presets

-This presets are applied for Adobe Phoroshop Express and Adobe Lightroom!
+This presets are applied for Adobe Photoshop Express and Adobe Lightroom!
 You can do this presets below hy adjusting the values below!

 | _LUTs_ | Anime | 80s | Western Country | Tropical Vibes |
 | :--- | :--- | :--- | :--- | :--- |